Snooker Betting: Tips, Rules and Betting Lines

 Lines for big events in the world of snooker are offered by bookmakers around the world, receiving huge volumes of bets.
 But it's not just high-profile events that are live on snooker - there are a lot of tournaments with experimental formats all year round, in which star players often participate.

-On the total of the frames.
-The number of frames in a match depends on the level of the competition between the two.
-In the "best of 13" format, for example, a maximum of 13 frames can be played finishing with a score of 7:6, and the minimum - 7 frames in the defeat 7:0.
+Over/Under Betting: The number of frames in a match depends on the level of the competition between the two.
+In the "best of 13" format, for example, a maximum of 13 frames can be played finishing with a score of 7:6, and the minimum - seven frames in the defeat 7:0.

-You bet on the number of frames more/less than a certain mark set by the bookmakers.
-In the case of equal opponents and matchups up to seven you can find totals of 11.5 or 12.5.
-Also, for some events bookmakers can offer a bet on the exact number of frames in the match - the odds are high, but it is difficult to guess.
+You bet on the number of frames over/under a certain mark set by the sportsbook.
+In the case of equal opponents up to seven you can find totals of 11.5 or 12.5.
+Also, for some events sportsbooks can offer a bet on the exact number of frames in the match - the odds are high, but it is difficult to guess.

-For a head start.
-If Mark Selby meets a little-known Thai player in the first round, you are unlikely to bet on the winner because it will be too obvious.
-However, on the handicap, you can earn well - for example, putting a handicap -1.5 on Selby for 1.85, you are betting that the Englishman will win at least with a difference of 2 frames.
-There may also be a reverse situation when you are confident in the underdog and are insured by the handicap of 1.5.
+For example, putting a handicap -1.5 on Selby for -118, you are betting that the Englishman will win at least by a difference of two frames.
+There may also be a reverse situation when you are confident in the underdog and are insured by the handicap of +1.5.

 Some bettors wisely choose several snooker players when predicting the tournament winner.
 In this case, an analysis of the tournament bracket will be necessary, because the bet will not make sense if all of the favorites are on one side.

 One of the problems players who bet on snooker faceis an underwhelming amount of news and information available online.
 This makes it difficult to acquire as much understanding as other professional sports.